sparse-depth-sensing/sparse-depth-sensing/README.md

 This repository contains MATLAB codes and data for sparse depth sensing, the problem of dense depth image reconstruction from very limited amount of measurements.
 Please refer to our paper [*Sparse Depth Sensing for Resource-Constrained Robots*](https://arxiv.org/abs/1703.01398) and click on the [YouTube video](https://www.youtube.com/watch?v=vE56akCGeJQ) below for more details.
 [![Demo CountPages alpha](https://j.gifs.com/k5N49X.gif)](https://www.youtube.com/watch?v=vE56akCGeJQ)

+## Requirement
+ - Matlab R2015a or later versions, including
+   - the Computer Vision System Toolbox
+   - the Robotics System Toolbox

 ## Installation
- - The code requires the Robotics System Toolbox in Matlab for loading our own datasets.
-Other than that, the code is self-contained.
+ - The code is self-contained. **No installation required**.
  - However, if you are interested in trying out a differnet solver [CVX](http://cvxr.com/cvx/), please download it from this [link](http://cvxr.com/cvx/download/) and follow the installation instructions there.
 CVX is a Matlab-based modeling system for convex optimization and it has slightly higher accuracy than our fast solver NESTA.
 We recommend obtaining an [academic license](http://cvxr.com/cvx/academic/) for the most optimized performance.

 ## Usage
  - run `demo_single_frame.m` for a demo of the reconstruction algorithm on samples from each individual frame of depth images.
  - run `demo_multi_frame.m` for a demo of the reconstruction algorithm on samples collected across multiple frames, given odometry information.

-## Code
+## Code Structure
 The code is structured as follows.
  - `lib/algorithm` contains the core code, i.e., the formulation of our optimization problem (in `l1ReconstructionOnImage.m`).
  - `lib/nesta_solver` is the implementation of the NESTA fast solver tailored to our problem.